webmessia-h/DNS-Proxy/README.md

 make all -j($nproc)
 ```

+> [!IMPORTANT]
-To configure DNS Proxy refer to config.c and include/config.h, I've tried to be as verbose as possible with comments in those files
+> To configure DNS Proxy refer to config.c and include/config.h, I've tried to be as verbose as possible with comments in those files

 To run the DNS proxy: